-The India Hook Dam, built between Rock Hill and Fort Mill in

-1904, was the first dam built on the Catawba River.
-Before the damming of rivers to produce electric power became a practice, there were frequent massive floods.
+The India Hook Dam, built on the Catawba River between Rock Hill and Fort Mill in 1904, was the first dam built on the river.
+Before the damming of rivers in order to produce electric power became a practice there were frequent massive floods.

-The dam altered the landscape.
-Farmers whose land would be under water had to be paid by the Southern Power Co.
-Roads had to be rerouted.
-There was a commissioner of roads in York County, but he had very little power.
+The building of the India Hook dam would alter the landscape.
+Farmers whose land would be under water had to be paid by the Southern Power Company.
+Roads would have to be rerouted.
+There was a commissioner of roads in York County but he had very little power.
 Mostly, the commissioner reported problems after they had occurred and then waited for the county or state to allot the money to correct the damage.
 The labor came from the chain gang.